 According to a Home Office statement issued in December 2018, the Government is determined to “right the wrongs experienced by the Windrush generation” and they acknowledge that a fair and effective compensation scheme is a key part of that.

-The exact framework is expected to be announced in 2019, with non-financial remedies – such as an apology or re-instatement of employment – set to be available, alongside compensation settlements.
+The exact framework laid out in April 2019 shows that non-financial remedies – such as an apology or re-instatement of employment – are available, alongside compensation settlements.

-Whilst the scheme is still being set up, individual payments can also be made to people who are in urgent need or if they are an exceptional case.
+Even though the scheme is still in its infancy, individual payments can be made to people who are in urgent need or if they are an exceptional case.

 For more details about how to make a claim, get in touch and arrange a free initial consultation with a specialist solicitor.